 A Potential Best-in-Class Therapy for Alzheimer’s Disease

-ProMIS’ lead therapeutic program, PMN310, is a monoclonal therapeutic antibody designed for the treatment of Alzheimer’s disease (AD).
-By selectively targeting the toxic oligomers of amyloid-beta (Aβ), PMN310 may possess the qualities necessary to potentially be “best-in-class”, with a possibly improved clinical safety and efficacy profile over other amyloid-directed antibody therapeutics currently in clinical development.
+ProMIS’ lead therapeutic product candidate, PMN310, is a monoclonal therapeutic antibody designed for the treatment of Alzheimer’s disease (AD).
+By selectively targeting the toxic oligomers of amyloid-beta (Aβ), PMN310 may possess the qualities necessary to potentially be “best-in-class”, if approved, with a possibly more favorable clinical safety and efficacy profile over other amyloid-directed antibody therapeutics currently in clinical development.

 Three Forms of Amyloid Protein